dwyl/process-handbook/finances.md

 7. In the relevant pay run in Xero, click Options > Email Payslips to email everyone a copy of their payslip

+8. Now you can upload Pensions data to the Pensions Provider (ours is The People's Pension).
+It's not the end of the world if you don't do this now as our account isn't charged immediately, but Xero doesn't send reminders about this, so may as well do it now
+  * In Xero, go to `Payroll > Pension Filings` and download the `TPP CSV` file for the month you're filing for
+  * In TPP, go to `Submit employee data`, then upload the file, select `YYYY-MM-DD` as the CSV date format, hit "Upload only", and then submit (no need to make a payment as we're on Direct Debit)

 Please note: HMRC don't confirm the submission of the FPS until the 12th of the month - so don't be surprised when you get an email out of the blue saying that the submission has just been accepted

 ### Holidays & Leave